tomhazledine/startpress/README.md

-# The amazing DWM all singing all dancing gulpfile starter kit .com
+# The amazing DWM all singing all dancing gulpfile starter kit .com [Wordpress Theme edition]

 All changes to go through: